How much does a wheel alignment cost?

-- The number of wheels: A front-end alignment, which involves only the two wheels on the front of the car, typically costs anywhere from $50 to $75.
-Four-wheel alignments cost more, usually $100 to $150.
+- The number of wheels.
+A front-end alignment, which involves only the two wheels on the front of the car, typically costs anywhere from $50 to $75.
+Four-wheel alignments cost more, usually $100 to $168.

-- Extra services: Services like tire balancing or car suspension repairs, which the mechanic might need to complete before the alignment, increases the cost of the alignment.
+- Extra services.
+Services like tire balancing or car suspension repairs, which the mechanic might need to complete before the alignment, increase the cost of the alignment.

-- Local labor costs: The cost of alignment depends on your location, and it can also vary mechanic to mechanic.
+- Local labor costs.
+The cost of alignment depends on your location and can also vary from mechanic to mechanic.

 What happens during an alignment?